tiuweehan/CVWO/README.md

 ```
 rake db:create
 ```
-**At this point, you are able to create a simple Rails application without React.**

-### 3. Set up React

 Install the React Rails gem
 ```
 bundle add react-rails
 ```

-Generate a Rails installation
+Generate a React installation
 ```
 rails g react:install
 ```

-You are now done with setup!
-Time to test your react components

-### 4.
+At this point, if everything went well, you have successfully created a React on Rails application!
+Before moving on however, You might want to familiarize yourself with React, especially if you have no prior React experience.
+Do checkout [this introductory tutorial to React](https://reactjs.org/tutorial/tutorial.html).

+### 3. Creating a simple React on Rails application

+#### Generating a basic Rails controller

-### 5. Generating React Components
+#### Generating React components

-Generate your first component:
+Generate your first React component:
 ```
 rails g react:component HelloWorld greeting:string
 ```

-You can also generate your component in a subdirectory:
+You can also generate a React component in a subdirectory:
 ```
 rails g react:component my_subdirectory/HelloWorld greeting:string
 ```

 Note: Your component is added to `app/javascript/components/` by default.

+### 4. Conclusion

+If you have made it this far, you are already halfway there!
+The rest is up to your imagination and a bit of wishful thinking.
+Good luck for the rest of your assignment :)

 ### Credit
 - GoRails: https://gorails.com/setup
 - Official documentation for the React Rails gem: https://github.com/reactjs/react-rails
 - Getting started with Rails 6 and React by Spike Burton: https://medium.com/swlh/getting-started-with-rails-6-and-react-afac8255aecd

+©tiuweehan 2019